ancklo/ChaosMagPy/docs/source/configuration.rst

 whose numerical values and filepaths are stored in a dictionary-like container, called ``basicConfig``.
 Usually, the content of it need not be changed.
-However, if for example one wishes to compute a time series of the external field beyond the limit of the builtin RC index file, then ChaosMagPy can be configured to use an updates RC index file.
+However, if for example one wishes to compute a time series of the external field beyond the limit of the builtin RC-index file, then ChaosMagPy can be configured to use an updates RC-index file.

 To view the parameters in ``basicConfig``, do the following: